 Email phishing scams occur when a fraudster sends an email impersonating the IRS.
-The email appears to be from the IRS and claims information about the taxpayer’s refund or tax return.
+The email from the IRS claims information about the taxpayer’s refund or tax return.

-The recipient is encouraged to click a link to get more information about their refund or return.
+The recipient can click a link for more information about their refund or return.
 This link resembles an IRS webpage, but it’s a malicious file that helps the scammer download tracking software to the victim’s device.

 This software is known as malware.
 It provides the scammers with login info and passwords to the victim’s accounts.

-A variation of this scam claims to provide the taxpayer with a copy of their tax transcript.
+A variation of this scam claims to provide taxpayers with a copy of their tax transcript.
 However, when they click the document, it’s a malicious file.